electronick1/stairs/README.markdown

+## Stairs.
-Stairs.
-Framework for data processing.
+High-level Framework for data processing.

 Stairs - It's a simple tool which allows you to juggle with data.